-When buying a speaker, be it for public or personal use, there are some questions that you have to ask yourself as well as some factors that you have to consider before buying one.
+When buying a wireless speaker, be it for public or personal use, there are some questions that we need to ask ourselves as well as some factors that we have to consider before buying one.

-Most people prefer a wireless speaker for the simple reason, which is that they are easier to move around than the wired ones.
+Most people prefer going the wireless route for the simple reason, which is that they are easier to move around than their wired counterparts.

-There are wireless speakers, and today, we will only be discussing Bluetooth and Wi-Fi speakers, and the question, does a Bluetooth speaker need a Wi-Fi connection for it to work and vice versa.
+There are many different kinds of speakers, but today, we will only be discussing Bluetooth and Wi-Fi speakers, and the question, does a Bluetooth speaker need a Wi-Fi connection for it to work and vice versa.

 We will also take a more in-depth look at the ranges, how each technology works, the limits of both technologies, and which one is better for a particular purpose, a Bluetooth or Wi-Fi speaker.